G-7 leaders mark VE Day stressing unity, support for Ukraine

 “We really appreciate that on the Day of Remembrance and Reconciliation itself, and in what for us is such a trying time of war, the President of the German Bundestag Bärbel Bas came to support Ukraine,” said a post published Sunday on Zelenskyy’s Telegram channel.

-Ukrainian Prime Minister Denys Shmyhal posted a photo of himself shaking hands with Bas on Twitter.
-He wrote that Ukraine is counting on Germany’s support to recover Ukraine and join the European Union's 27 nations.

-Croatia's prime minister was also in Ukraine on Sunday following reports that a Croatian citizen fighting in Mariupol was captured by Russian forces.
-The Croatian government said the visit by Prime Minister Andrej Plenkovic presented “an expression of solidarity and support” with the Ukrainian leadership and the people.

-Associated Press writer Aamer Madhani in Wilmington, Delaware, contributed to this report.
+Madhani reported from Wilmington, Delaware.
+Emily Schultheis in Berlin contributed to this report.

 Follow all AP stories on the war in Ukraine at https://apnews.com/hub/russia-ukraine.